msoneal0/MRCI/docs/README.md

  -ls_sql_drvs : list all available SQL drivers that the host currently supports.
  -load_ssl    : re-load the host SSL certificate without stopping the host instance.
  -elevate     : elevate any user account to rank 1.
+ -res_pw      : reset a user account password with a randomized one time password.
  -add_admin   : create a rank 1 account with a randomized password.

 Internal module | -public_cmds, -user_cmds, -exempt_cmds, -run_cmd |: